“Housekeeping Is Not Motherhood.”

 Your housekeeping is not your motherhood, and you’re giving away power when you combine the two and judge one against the other.

-You are a good mom because you love your child, and you try to help them learn the things they need to learn.
+You ask yourself how to be a good mom?
+You already are one – because you love your child, and you try to help them learn the things they need to learn.
 You worry about your kids, you spend time with them, you plan for their future, and so much more.

 You might be terrible at domestic duties (I don’t know) or you might be the best housekeeper in the world.
 But neither end of the spectrum — or anything in between — determines if you’re a good mom or not.